Can you use a Hair dryer instead of a Heat gun? Heat gun vs Hair dryer

 There are hardly any tasks where you could use both interchangeably.
-But the high-end temperature of hair dryer and the low-end temperature of a heat gun are more or less the same as that is 150 C. So there are few tasks where you could carefully make use of the hairdryer.
+But the high-end temperature of a hair dryer and the low-end temperature of a heat gun are more or less the same as that is 150 C. So there are a few tasks where you could carefully make use of the hairdryer.

-- If you live in a humid area, then a hair dryer might come handy to set the plastic on the windows.
+- If you live in a humid area, then a hair dryer might come in handy to set the plastic on the windows.

 - Hair dryers can also be used to melt crayons.
 You could always melt it and make a unique color out of it.